-In line with our commitment to reward shareholders for their support, the Board of Directors has recommended to distribute a final dividend of 0.8 cent per share in respect of FY2022 which translates to a payout ratio of 73% of the Group's net profit.
-Since our listing on the Singapore Exchange in 2005, Asia Enterprises has consistently paid dividends representing at least 40% of earnings every year.
+To share the Group's improved set of results with shareholders, the Board of Directors has recommended the payment of a higher final dividend of 1.0 cent per share for FY2023, compared to 0.8 cent in FY2022.
+The proposed dividend translates to a payout of 56.2% of the Group's net profit for FY2023 and reaffirms our longstanding commitment to reward shareholders for their support.
+Since the Company's listing on the Singapore Exchange in 2005, Asia Enterprises has consistently distributed dividends representing at least 40% of earnings every year.